Script typeface

-Script typefaces are based upon the varied and often fluid stroke created by handwriting.
+Script typefaces are based on the varied and often fluid stroke created by handwriting.
 They are generally used for display or trade printing, rather than for extended body text in the Latin alphabet.
 Some Greek alphabet typefaces, especially historically, have been a closer simulation of handwriting.

 Styles

 Script typefaces are organized into highly regular formal types similar to cursive writing and looser, more casual scripts.

 Formal scripts

-A majority of formal scripts are based upon the letterforms of seventeenth and eighteenth century writing-masters like George Bickham, George Shelley and George Snell.
+A majority of formal scripts are based upon the letterforms of seventeenth and eighteenth century writing-masters like George Bickham, George Shelley and Charles Snell.
 The letters in their original form are generated by a quill or metal nib of a pen.
 Both are able to create fine and thick strokes.
 Typefaces based upon their style of writing appear late in the eighteenth century and early nineteenth century.
 Contemporary revivals of formal script faces can be seen in Kuenstler Script and Matthew Carter's typeface Snell Roundhand.
 These typefaces are frequently used for invitations and diplomas to effect an elevated and elegant feeling.
 They may use typographic ligatures to have letters connect.